 Is it better to leave the computer on or turn it off?

 In the past (1993 and earlier) it may have been beneficial to leave the computer on because of potential power switch related issues with some computer manufacturers.
-However, this issue was not always applicable and today is no longer an issue with any computer.
-Although it is still possible for components to become bad in a computer, it is almost always not attributed to turning the computer on and off each day.
+However, this issue was not always applicable, and today is no longer an issue with any computer.
+Although it is still possible for components to become bad in a computer, it is never attributed to turning the computer on and off each day.

 The answer to this question depends upon how you use your computer.
-Our recommendation for most users is when the computer is first turned on that it remains on until it is late and you don't plan on using it until the next day.
-However, if you are actively running anything on the computer or want tasks to run during the night such as a backup, ScanDisk, Defrag, or a virus scan, it is recommend that the computer remain on all night.
+Our recommendation for most users is when the computer is first turned on that it remains on until it is late, or you have no plans on using the computer.
+However, if you are running anything on the computer or want tasks to run during the night such as a backup, ScanDisk, Defrag, or a virus scan, it is recommend that the computer remain on all night.

 In short, it is neither good nor bad to turn off the computer each day or for you to leave the computer on all day every day.